TechnicJelle/CMGT_GraduationReport/report.typ

 === Indicators of Success

-I'll have succeeded if I got the beginnings of a GPU API abstraction layer done.
+I'll have succeeded if I got the beginnings of a @gpu-api abstraction layer done.
 I will verify and ensure that it is done enough by making a test program with it.

 #pagebreak()